Covid: China 2022 economic growth hit by coronavirus restrictions

 China's economy grew last year at the second slowest rate in almost half a century - in a sign of how the country's strict coronavirus regulations have affected businesses.

-Official figures show gross domestic product (GDP) in the world's second largest economy rose by 3% in 2022.
+Official figures show the gross domestic product (GDP) of the world's second largest economy rose 3% in 2022.

 That is way below the government's target of 5.5% but better than most economists had forecast.